 Foundation for Advancement of Investor Rights – The Jarislowsky Foundation has helped found and fund FAIR Canada.
 The mission of FAIR is to be a national voice for investors in securities regulation and a catalyst for enhancing the rights of Canadian shareholders and individual investors.

-Global Initiative for Sustainability Ratings – We were a founding member of the Steering Committee, and a Partner of the firm is currently a member of the Board.
+Global Initiative for Sustainability Ratings – We were a founding member of the Steering Committee.
 GISR's mission is to design and steward a global sustainability (ESG) ratings standard to expand and accelerate the contribution of business and other organizations worldwide to sustainable development.

 Institute for Governance of Public and Private Organizations – In 2005, Jarislowsky Fraser was a founding member of the IGOPP.
 The IGOPP is committed to improving governance in the private and public sectors.